Social Studies

 • AP Microeconomics

 The purpose of the AP course in microeconomics is to give students a thorough understanding of the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the economic system.
 It places primary emphasis on the nature and functions of product markets and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.
 It is at the pace of, and has the demands of, a rigorous college-level course.
-Significant nightly reading assignments are required, as is a summer reading requirement.
-Students who are successful in this course may be encouraged to pursue AP macroeconomics as an independent study.
-PREREQUISITES: It is recommended that students have a grade of B+ or better in the preceding CP World and U.S. History course, or a B- in AP History.
+Significant nightly reading assignments are required.
+PREREQUISITES: It is recommended that students have a grade of B+ or better in the preceding CP SS course, or a B- in AP US History.
 Students who are interested but do not meet the grade recommendation must have department chair approval.
-Students opting to take the AP exam are responsible for the exam fee of approximately $100.
+Students opting to take the AP exam are responsible for the exam fee of approximately $110.
 (Fee reduction applications are available in the school counseling office.)

 • AP Psychology